RavenHursT/property-management-app/README.md

 -  I want to be able to describe the property in some level detail (don't worry about photos for now)
 -  I want to be able to add specific and multiple amenties to my property (eg: parking, hot tub, Wifi etc.)
 -  I want to be able to add 1+ rooms to my property (eg: Living Room, Bedroom 1, etc.)
-2. As an Company agent -
+2. As a The Company agent -
 -  I want to be able to fetch and review a property listing